naglalakk/Ctables/README.md

        FREELY - Data is added to table and user handles indexing
-    1. Options - COLORFUL : make table sensitive to color and higlighting NOCOLOR  : 	Prints B/W table
+    1. Options - COLORFUL : make table sensitive to color and higlighting TRANSPARENT : make a table without any borders, color is turned on by this option as well NOCOLOR  : 	Prints B/W table
     2. Alignment - CENTER, LEFT, RIGHT